 Spaghetti Aglio Olio is a traditional Italian pasta dish that originated from Napoli, in English it means Spaghetti with Garlic and Oil.
 This pasta is made with garlic in olive oil, where spaghetti is tossed on it sometimes with added flavours coming from red chili flakes and grated parmesan or pecorino cheese.
-Very simple recipe that you can pair with other dishes like grilled meats or vegetables but if you want to make it a full meal just add your favourite like bacon, chorizo, vegetables, mushrooms or more cheese like this recipe we have today the Spaghetti Aglio Olio e Funghi.

 - 500 g dried spaghetti